sunfishcode/wasm-reference-manual/WebAssembly.md

 exported linear memories and global variables can be accessed.

-Along with the other contents, each function contains a sequence of *instructions*.
-During [execution](#execution), WebAssembly instructions conceptually communicate with each other primarily via pushing and popping values on a virtual stack, which allows them to have a very compact encoding.
+Along with the other contents, each function contains a sequence of [*instructions*], which are [described](#instruction-descriptions) with some simple conventions.
+There are instructions for performing integer and floating-point arithmetic, directing control flow, loading and storing to linear memory (as a [:link: load-store architecture]), calling functions, and more.
+During [*execution*], instructions conceptually communicate with each other primarily via pushing and popping values on a virtual stack, which allows them to have a very compact encoding.

-WebAssembly has [instructions](#instructions) for performing integer and floating-point arithmetic, directing control flow, loading and storing to linear memory (as a [load-store architecture]), calling functions, and more.
-Instructions are [described](#instruction-descriptions) here with some simple conventions.

 Implementations of WebAssembly need not perform all the steps literally as described here; they need only behave ["as if"] they did so in all observable